BigThinker/A-Star-and-Finite-State-Machine-Demo/README.md

 ===============

 ActionScript project in FlashDevelop to demonstrate finite state machines and A Star algorithm.
+You can clone / download the project and run it via FlashDevelop.
+See the demo here: http://www.fastswf.com/UUhQugE

 This AI project demonstrates finite state machines and finding (shortest) path functionality.
 Connections between nodes are created randomly.
 Nodes have different (random) purposes for the player (agent) to